omakasui/omakasui.org/README.md

 # OmaKasui

-Static website to showcase my personal Omakase, a collection of post-installation scripts for Linux distributions inspired by [DHH's](https://dhh.dk) [Omacom](http://omacom.io).
+A collection of post-installation scripts for Linux distributions inspired by [DHH's](https://dhh.dk) [Omacom](http://omacom.io).

 ## Contributions

-This is a personal project, but suggestions and feedback are always welcome!
+This is an open and evolving project, and suggestions and feedback are always welcome.

 ## License